openshift/enhancements/enhancements/maintenance/machine-maintenance-operator.md

 This is a very UDP type of approach.

-The MMo could also look to store state of its actions in its on machinemaintenance CR that it would create from a machine CR.
+The MMo could also look to store the state of its actions in its own machinemaintenance CR that it would create from a machine CR.

 ### Example machinemaintenance CR